This Stuffed Fables review was made after playing through the seven stories in the book.

 - There is plenty of cooperation in this game.
 You’ll be talking about how to approach each adventure, you’ll work together on the group tasks that pop up, you’ll share dice, and you’ll do what you can to make sure everyone has some stuffing!

 - It can be frustrating when you don’t draw any of the dice you need from the bag.
 There can be situations where you need a specific color to be able to move somewhere and you end up not doing much on your turn.

 - There isn’t much replay value here.
 Even though there are multiple paths you can take to get through each story, the endings are going to be the same.

 - The game is just a little too easy.
 I don’t mind that we never lost, but it’s a bit of a shame that we never felt even close to that point during any of the stories.
-We did have three adults and only one child for most of the games, though, so maybe with fewer players and/or more children playing there’d be a bit more tension.
+We did have three adults and only one kid for most of the games, though, so maybe with fewer players and/or more kids playing there’d be a bit more tension.

 - Some of those enemy miniatures might be pretty scary for younger kids.
 We had an eight-year-old in our group who was a bit freaked out by the crawlies, but she got over it after defeating them a couple of times.

 Stuffed Fables is a great storytelling game for parents to play with children ages 5-10.
 It’s not a game I’d recommend for adult gaming groups, but adults can definitely get into it if there are kids in the group.
 The stories are well-written and memorable, and it looks fantastic on the table.